-We want you to feel at home in Christchurch, so we do everything we can to help you integrate into life in the city.
-From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.
-We also offer many opportunities to meet with Kiwis and learn about their culture.
+We want you to feel at home in Madrid, so we do everything we can to help you integrate into life in the city.
+From an informational orientation to cultural activities, our job is to make sure you have the most authentic study abroad experience possible.
+Enjoy one of our many field trip opportunities to explore your Spanish surroundings, too.

 - Language Prerequisites: None